 Do you accept my insurance?

-One of the first things we will do when you contact our office is ask for your medical insurance information.
-We do this to know what your insurance coverage will be before Dr. Cebula performs any necessary treatment.
-We will collect the fee for services rendered at each appointment based on our fee schedule and your estimated insurance coverage.
-As a courtesy, we will file a claim to your medical insurance if they accept treatment from out of network.
+Dr. Cebula is out of network for all medical and dental insurances, including Medicare.
+We collect fees for services rendered at each appointment based on our fee schedule.
+As a courtesy, we will file a claim to your medical insurance if they accept treatment from an out of network provider.

 Do I need a night guard?